reab5555/EmotionTrack/README.md

 </p>

 ## Requirements
 Please make sure to have a GPU powerful enough for such task. this was only tested on Geforce RTX 4070 Mobile with 8GB memory.
+If the proccess or interface is too slow, try to change to a different model.

 $ pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113
 $ pip install git+https://github.com/openai/CLIP.git